son-n-pham/Block-Chain/smart_contract.md

 ### Basic idea of smart contracts:

-Many kinds of contratual clauses can be embedded in the hardware and software we deal with, in such a way as to make breach of contract expensive (if desired, sometimes prohibitively so) for the breacher => Key idea of smart contracts is to embed them in the word.
+Many kinds of contractual clauses can be embedded in the hardware and software we deal with, in such a way as to make breach of contract expensive (if desired, sometimes prohibitively so) for the breacher => Key idea of smart contracts is to embed them in the word.
 The contract should be:
 - Robust against naive vandalism
 - Robust against sophisticated, incentive compatible breach